tarwn/lessthandot-hugo/blogs/content/posts/2011-05-04-sql-server-dba-tip-schema.md

 Resulting error message:

-<span class="MT_red">Msg 2760, Level 16, State 1, Line 1<br /> The specified schema name “dbo” either does not exist or you do not have permission to use it.</span>
+<span class="MT_red">Msg 2760, Level 16, State 1, Line 1<br /> The specified schema name "dbo" either does not exist or you do not have permission to use it.</span>

 schema to FinanceTables and attempt to run the statement again.